 And there are those invisible employees who are impossible to find when a manager needs them.
 No matter their profession, field workers can find sneaky ways to steal company time.

 Unsupervised, they can spend time finishing their personal or other business errands during their working hours.
 Or they can decide to go home earlier.

 Using the GPS time tracking feature of tracking software, such as Timeero, during your employees' shifts, you will always have real-time info on their whereabouts.

-Now that you know the methods employees most commonly use to steal time at work, here are the most efficient solutions that you can use to prevent such malpractice from happening.
+Now that you know the most common types of time theft, here are the most efficient solutions that you can use to prevent such malpractice from happening.

-If you're still using paper timesheets or Excel templates, reconsider switching to an automated time tracking solution.
+If you're still using paper timesheets or Excel templates, reconsider switching to a digital time-tracking solution.
 While manual time tracking is generally the most straightforward way for employees to steal time, it opens doors for multiple excuses.

 Switching to time attendance software can end fraudulent employee time theft and early punch-ins.
 At the same time, you will make it easier for your staff to clock in and out of their breaks via mobile apps.

 Time-tracking software like Timeero will put an end to buddy punching time theft.
 Using the facial recognition feature, the system will notify administrators if the person punching in isn't the person they claim to be or if there are any other discrepancies or errors.

 A mobile tracker app also enables tracking of your employees in real-time after they've clocked in.

 Timeero, for instance, also shows the exact location of your remote or mobile workers via their GPS devices.
 If you have field staff working at multiple locations, you can benefit from its geofencing feature.